FOUNDER AND ARTISTIC DIRECTOR

 Ms. Boretsky earned her Bachelor’s degree in Music Education at Hofstra University and a Master’s degree in Music Education at University of Hartford’s The Hartt School.
 While at The Hartt School, Ms. Boretsky received her Kodály Certification in all three levels and the Feierabend Association for Music Education Certification in First Steps in Music and Conversational Solfege.
 She also received a degree in administration with a Certificate of Advanced Study in Social, Emotional & Academic Learning for Social Justice Leadership from Sacred Heart University.
 Ms. Boretsky has been teaching music in Greenwich for several years.
 She has been a part of different orchestras and choirs since her time in college and has worked at various music camps in Massachusetts and Kansas throughout her summers.
 This fall is Ms. Boretsky’s fifth season with Greenwich A Cappella.

-Group director, PRIVATE VOCAL COACH
+PRIVATE VOCAL COACH

 Olivia Dallape